csun-ece/ece524-lab3/instruction/README.md

 There are several configuration options for implementing this functionality.

-The frequency response of the CIC filter is given in Figure 2.2.
-You are going to write VHDL testbenches to verify the functionality of this CIC filter at three points (frequencies) shown on Figure 2.2.
-Read the procedure part for the instructions on how to write testbenches in different ways.
-The three frequencies show the passband and stopband frequencies of this filter.
-You can use Excel application software to do the graphing part of the work since the ISIM simulation software generates only the number values for all signals.
-Some simulation tools such as Modelsim have graphing modes to view sine waves as well.

 ### Part I

 **Direct Implementation:** Simple VHDL concurrent statement can be written to directly implement the arithmetic expression for output equation (P_f).
 Data streams P_0 and P_1 can represent two signal streams that can be blended.
 Figure 3.1 shows a straightforward implementation of this blender.
 In Figure 3.1, signal stream 0 consists of P_0 and alpha inputs.
 They are multiplied together and similarly, signal stream 1 consists of inputs P_1 and (1 – a) that are multiplied together and output the products are added together.
 The output of each arithmetic block (multipliers and adders) must be registered for this implementation to maximize performance.